temporalio/documentation/docs/application-development-guide.md

 // ...
 ```

-The `QueryWorkflowWithOptions()` API provides similar functionality, but with the ability to set additional configurations through the [QueryWorkflowWithOptionsRequest](https://pkg.go.dev/go.temporal.io/sdk/client#QueryWorkflowWithOptionsRequest).
+The `QueryWorkflowWithOptions()` API provides similar functionality, but with the ability to set additional configurations through [QueryWorkflowWithOptionsRequest](https://pkg.go.dev/go.temporal.io/sdk/client#QueryWorkflowWithOptionsRequest).
-When using this API you will also receive a structured [QueryWorkflowWithOptionsResponse](https://pkg.go.dev/go.temporal.io/sdk/client#QueryWorkflowWithOptionsResponse)
+When using this API, you will also receive a structured response of type [QueryWorkflowWithOptionsResponse](https://pkg.go.dev/go.temporal.io/sdk/client#QueryWorkflowWithOptionsResponse).

 ```go
 // ...